 - b.)
-If other weather conditions dictate, i.e., high winds, heavy rain, changing temperature, current, etc. the Technical and Medical Delegates may adapt limits on the swim length or provisions about the wetsuit use.
+If other weather conditions dictate, i.e., high winds, heavy rain, changing temperature, current, etc. e Technical and Medical Delegates may adapt limits on the swim length or provisions about the wetsuit use.
 The final decision will be made one hour before the start and will be clearly communicated to the athletes by the Technical Delegate. - c.)
-For aquathlon events, if the water temperature is below 22° C the event will be modified to a Swim-Run event. - d.)
 Water temperature must be taken one (1) hour prior to the start of the event on race day.
 It must be taken at the middle of the course and in two other areas on the swim course, at a depth of 60 cm.
-The lowest measured temperature will be considered as the official water temperature. - e.)
+The lowest measured temperature will be considered as the official water temperature. - d.)
 Athletes must wear their CISM approved uniform for non-wetsuit swims.
 If athletes choose to wear a second suit, it must be worn underneath the official uniform and cannot be removed during the entire competition.